oddbird/oddleventy/content/services/planning.md

   prioritized estimates,
   and a robust plan for development and launch.

-  Our [certified object-oriented user experience strategist] will guide you through a process to define the concepts or "objects" that make up your web app, the relationships between those objects, and the ways users want to interaction with those objects.
+  Using an object-oriented user experience strategy (OOUX), we'll guide you through a process to define the concepts or
+  "objects" that make up your web app, the relationships between those objects, and the ways users want to interact with those objects.
   We will deliver an Object Map
   to streamline communication
   between designers, developers, and stakeholders